Before and After

 4

-The name comes from the greek word stadion, distance (around 180 metres) along which took place the most important among the greek competitions: the race.
-Domitian’s Stadium had a circus form with parallel long sides, a curved short side and the other one slightly oblique; it measured around 275 per 106 metres.
-The building, only example of masonry stadium known outside Greek World, was made in travertine blocks and brickwork; the external front was characterized by two different arcade orders resting on pilasters with semi-columns.
-The main entrances, in the middle of the long sides and of the hemicycle, were characterized by an arcade with marble columns.
-The steps for the public were divided into overlying sectors (maeniana) and it has been calculated that it could host until 30.000 people.
+The building is the only example of a masonry athletics stadium outside of the Greek World and was made in travertine blocks and brickwork.
+The massive external facade presented two arcades with different orders resting on semi-column pilasters.
+The main entrances where located in the middle of the two long sides of the stadium and were characterised by stunning marble columns and arcades.
+The stands for the public were divided into overlaying sectors (maeniana) and it has been calculated that it could host at least 30.000 people.

-In 1936, when the houses built on the curved side of the Stadium were demolished, it was possible to uncover a portion of the cavea, where one of the main entrances was located.
-The archaeological finds retrieved during the excavations and on display here include numerous sculpture fragments and a Pentelic marble torso, a copy of the 4th century BC Apollo Lykeios by Praxiteles.
-Other remains of the Stadium have been identified in many Piazza Navona basements; alongside the well-known relics under the church of St. Agnese, others are located underneath the buildings of the École Française de Rome.
+In 1936, when part of the houses built on one of the curved sides of the Stadium were demolished, experts were able to discover a portion of the cavea (staircase for the audience) where one of the main entrances was located.
+The archaeological discoveries included numerous sculpture fragments of inestimable value and a Pentelic marble torso: a copy of the 4th century BC Apollo Lykeios by Praxiteles.
+Other remains of the Stadium have been identified in many basements of Piazza Navona, others are located underneath the buildings of the École Française de Rome and under the beautiful church of St. Agnese.

-The ruins of the Stadium of Domitian (declared by the UNESCO World Heritage Site and subjected to indirect protection by Ministerial Decree of 7 April 1954) are located under Piazza Navona at about 4.50 meters from the road level; the archaeological area is all that remains of the first and only example of a masonry stadium known to date in Rome.
+The ruins of the Domitian Stadium (declared Unesco World Heritage Site and subjected to the indirect protection of the Ministerial Decree of April 7th 1954) are located under Piazza

 Normal Tour

-Free for kids up to 7 years old (audioguide included)
+Free for children up to 7 years old (audioguide included)

 Exclusive Tour

-In our library there are art and history books, antique prints, postcards, gadgets, souvenirs of artistic crafts and multimedia DVDs.
-There is also a section for children.
+In our library you’ll be able to find art and history books, antique prints, postcards, gadgets, souvenirs, artistic crafts, DVDs and a creative children section.